essennell/pyning/src/README.md

 # True
 ```

-NB: keys with spaces, internal periods, or other python syntax
+NB: keys with spaces, or other python syntax elements (like '-')
-elements (like '-') will cause this syntax to fail, but such
+will cause this syntax to fail, but such keys can still be found
-keys can still be found with the dictionary-key lookup.
+with the dictionary-key lookup.

 Multiple levels of handler are possible, with later handlers
 override same-key settings in earlier handlers.